Do you think you have been provided with sub-standard medical care, and as a result of that inadequate treatment, you have suffered an injury?

 - Home and car modifications

 - Clothes expenses

 COSTS OF MEDICAL NEGLIGENCE CLAIMS

 At Garling & Co Lawyers we believe in your right to justice and that everyone should have access to the best lawyers.
-For this reason, we conduct our medical negligence matters on a “no win no fee basis”.*
+For this reason, we handle compensation claims for medical negligence on a “no win no fee basis”.*